Excellence in Nonprofit Performance Yearly Awards

 The Nonprofit Volunteer of the Year award honors a volunteer who goes above and beyond to support the objectives of an organization to enhance its ability to deliver on its mission for maximum impact on the community and the lives of those it serves.

-Ingrid Fuller, Multicultural Centre of Southwest Florida
+Holly Bell, Multicultural Centre of Southwest Florida

-NonProfit Business Partner of the Year
+Nonprofit Business Partner of the Year

-The Nonprofit Business Partner of the Year Award honors a business that has freely given of its resources in support of an organization so that the organization may achieve maximum impact in the community and the lives of those it serves.
+The Nonprofit Business Partner of the Year award honors a business that has freely given of its resources in support of an organization so that the organization may achieve maximum impact in the community and the lives of those it serves.

 Community Impact Award

-The winner of the Community Impact Award is an individual who identifies a community need, takes decisive and effective action to fulfill that need, and inspires others in the process.
+The winner of the Community Impact award is an individual who identifies a community need, takes decisive and effective action to fulfill that need, and inspires others in the process.

 Paul Sanborn Service Above Self Award

-The Paul Sanborn Service Above Self Award is awarded in his memory to a SW Florida citizen who exemplifies the spirit of Rotary’s motto, “Service Above Self.”
+The Paul Sanborn Service Above Self Award is awarded in his memory to a Southwest Florida citizen who exemplifies the spirit of Rotary’s motto, “Service Above Self.”
 The winner of his namesake award is a resident who can be counted on to serve the greater good, for both big or small actions offering whatever skills or resources at his or her disposal, inspiring those around him or her.